 Based on my experience, getting the ATA certification was an excellent investment.
 It has already paid for itself.
 Although the exam is known to have an overall pass rate below 20%, I didn’t find it that difficult.
 My tip for success is to be alert to avoid common translation pitfalls.
 I always recommend reading the exam overview and tips before taking it.

 Some people choose to take a practice test before the ATA certification exam.
 This is a way to see what the exam will be like, but it also allows you to see if you’re prepared to pass it.
 Had I realized this, I’d have spent a total of $480 instead of $600.
 I took the exam a second time after failing the first time.
 Had I paid $80 for a practice test before sitting the exam (which costs $300), I’d have probably passed at the first opportunity.

 READ: Becoming ATA-certified

 Up until I earned the ATA certification, translation had either been a part-time job, or one of the several tasks in my salaried positions.
 Even when I owned and managed my own translation brand (BPM Traducciones), my full-time job at the time kept me too busy.
 Once I realized I wanted to commit completely to my career as a language professional, I moved to the U.S. and put in the work to make it happen.

 After getting the ATA certification, freelance work opportunities began to increase.
-I could now choose rom a number of projects.
+I could now choose from various projects.
 I achieved my goal of becoming 100% freelance to earn a living.

-The one thing that I probably love the most about being certified by the ATA is that you need to complete continuing education points in order to retain the certification.
-This means that you have multiple opportunities of learning something new by attending events and/or meeting new people, which are always desirable choices.
+The one thing that I probably love the most about being certified by the ATA is that you need to complete continuing education points to retain the certification.
+This means that you have multiple opportunities for learning something new by attending events and/or meeting new people, which are always desirable choices.

 What are your thoughts on this subject?
 What’s your experience?
 I’d like to hear from you in the comments below!